Isotopical/isotopical/public/assets/collections/posts/great-big-beautiful-tomorrow.md

 ## Act 1

-It is Valentine's Day and John and Rover introduce us to the opening of the 20th century telling us about the new marvels of their new ice box and indoor plumbing.
-All things we take advantage of in our modern world.
+It is Valentine's Day and John and Rover introduce us to the opening of the 20th century telling us about the new marvels of their new ice box and kerosene lamps.
+Unspoiled milk and good lighting are things we take advantage of in our modern world.
 But at the time, these simple items were quite the marvels indeed!

 ![Act 1](/assets/img/collections/posts/great-big-beautiful-tomorrow/great-big-beautiful-tomorrow-5.jpg "Act 1")

 ## Act 2

-The roaring twenties and the celebration of American Independence Day usher in new technology like snap on lights and an electric starter for John's car.
+The roaring twenties and the celebration of American Independence Day usher in new technology like snap on lights, electric appliances, and an electric starter for John's car.
 There is also this amazing thing where one can travel by train from New York to California in just 3 days!

 ![Act 2](/assets/img/collections/posts/great-big-beautiful-tomorrow/great-big-beautiful-tomorrow-6.jpg "Act 2")

 ## Act 3

-America in the 1940s brings us to a new concept called the rat race.
+America in the 1940s brings us to a new concept called the rat race (commuting to work).
 It is Fall and Halloween, and now television brings entertainment into the home.
 There are even automatic dishwashers now!
 John is pretty handy at this point and makes an automatic paint mixer that goes haywire and throws paint everywhere.

 ![Act 3](/assets/img/collections/posts/great-big-beautiful-tomorrow/great-big-beautiful-tomorrow-7.jpg "Act 3")

 ## Act 4

 Virtual reality, voice activated gadgets, and Christmas lights round out the show.
-John ends up burning the Christmas turkey when he inadvertently sets the oven to 975 degrees as he repeats the score of the video game being played on the TV.
+John ends up burning the Christmas turkey when he inadvertently sets the oven to 975 degrees as he repeats the score of the video game being played on the TV by grandma!

 ![Act 4](/assets/img/collections/posts/great-big-beautiful-tomorrow/great-big-beautiful-tomorrow-8.jpg "Act 4")